 Note: The Enter key (Carriage Return) should be pressed at the end of each line to move to the next line.
 If the line is too long to fit on the screen, it will not be wrapped - this is to ensure that the chords are always above the correct words.

-If you select a file of type .txt or .rtf then the text will be inserted at the cursor position.
+If you select a file of type other than PDF then the text will be inserted at the cursor position.

 If you select a pdf file then the Extract text from pdf screen will open: